How to Rip DVDs with VLC & VLC Ripping Errors Troubleshooting

 Click the Convert/Save button and now you can set the output format for the DVD rip.
 Click Profile drop-down menu and find the format you want.
 You can use VLC to rip DVD to MP4, H.264, WMV, MPEG4, iPod, Android, YouTube, and a few others.
 Select the output you need.

-In the Destination section, click Browse and select a folder for the DVD converted video file and give the output file a name.
+In the Destination section, click Browse and select a folder on your Windows PC or Mac for the VLC ripped DVD video and give the output file a name.

 6. Start DVD ripping

-After the above settings, click Start and it should start ripping the DVD.
+After the above settings, click Start and VLC should start ripping the DVD on Windows/Mac.
 You can see the Streaming progress bar at the bottom.
 Simply wait for VLC to finish the rip.

 VLC crashes during the ripping: VLC crashes randomly when converting a DVD to mp4.
 Sometimes, after you click the Start button, the VLC DVD ripper titlebar briefly says streaming and then crashes.
 Some other times, it can't start at the feature track without first going through the DVD menu.

-1. In most cases, VLC crashes when converting a DVD is caused by protection.
+- In most cases, VLC crashes when converting a DVD is caused by protection.
 Though VLC media player has libdvdcss to let it access DVDs with some of the encryptions, copy protection strategy changes with practically every new high profile release.
-You need to seek for other free rippers for protected DVDs.
+You need to seek for other free rippers for copy-protected DVDs.